-The Cushman & Wakefield Tampa office publishes a recurring feature on the women of the Tampa WIN chapter, their accomplishments and the tips and advice they have for other women in the commercial real estate field.
+The Cushman & Wakefield Tampa WIN chapter, publishes a recurring blog feature on its members, their accomplishments and the tips and advice they have for other women in the commercial real estate field.

 Here’s our interview with Nina Sullivan, Director specializing in office brokerage services.

 Michelle (M) & Nicole (N) – How did you make your first dollar?

 Nina (NS) –I remember making my first dollar in a very entrepreneurial fashion.
 My parents had just put an addition on our house and we had leftover light switch covers and outlet covers from the renovation – surplus homewares, basically.
 I set up a table at the end of the driveway and decided to sell these excess items to the people driving by.
 I guess even at a young age I saw an opportunity to make a profit.
 I had that instinct even then.
 My parents were probably so embarrassed by me.

 M&N – That’s basically a lemonade stand on steroids.